 Every winter, after the storm season, the road will undergo maintenance to repair damage.

-Every summer there will be maintenance to clear bush from road sides and open outlets in preparation for the coming rains.
+Every summer there will be maintenance to clear bush from road sides and open outlets for proper drainage in preparation for the coming rains.

 This plan was created by Jeff Bateman, local survey engineer with ‘The Green Piece’.
 It follows exactly every item of the Horsley-Witten Guide.
 That makes it both interesting and not actionable.
 While it does not have any costs or timing included, it is safe to say it is a million dollar plan that would easily take a year or more to execute.
 Moreover, the road would need to be periodically closed down for heavy construction.
 We will not be going ahead with this approach.
 The Premium Plan is amazing and available here for anyone who wants to geek out on it: